 The tower has a height of 106 meters and on all its faces are installed large clocks.
 Inside this construction there is also a bell that weighs approximately 14 tons.
 The clocks have a diameter of 7 meters, so from the Millennium Wheel cabin you can see the time of the city.

-5. See one of London's most iconic sights
+5. See one of London's most iconic landmarks

-In St. Paul's Churchyard is located St. Paul's Cathedral, the original construction took place between 1087 and 1314.
+In St. Paul's Churchyard is located St. Paul's Cathedral, the original construction was made between 1087 and 1314.
 Its structure is in the shape of a cross.
-Right in the middle of the cross, is the dome of this religious building, this is the one seen from the London Eye.
+Right in the middle of the cross, is the dome of this religious building, this is the one you can see from the London Eye.

-The original Cathedral was destroyed by The Great Fire of London in 1666.
+The original Cathedral was destroyed by the Great Fire of London in 1666.
 After this disaster that affected the entire population and a large number of buildings in the city, it was rebuilt.
-Since that time, the dome became an icon of London and remains so today.
+From that moment on, the dome became an icon of London and remains so today.

 From the Ferris wheel you can appreciate the great dome, which is second only to St. Peter's Basilica (Rome) in size.
 St. Paul's Cathedral in London also has elaborate stone sculptures.

 6. Get an excellent view of a modern building